 Guest performances have taken him all over the world – to North and South America, China, Taiwan, Japan, India, Sri Lanka, South America and to almost all the European centres of music.
 In November 2022 he opened the Bachfest Montréal with an acclaimed performance of Bach’s St John Passion.
 He is regularly invited to conduct leading ensembles such as the Netherlands Bach Ensemble, the Freiburg Baroque Orchestra, Collegium 1704, Sinfonieorchester Basel, Orchestre Philharmonique du Luxembourg, Dresden Philharmonic and Stuttgart Philharmonic.

 Hans-Christoph Rademann has been awarded numerous prizes for his artistic work and his social engagement, including the Saxon Constitutional Medal, the Art Prize of the City of Dresden, the Johann Walter Plaque, the Heinrich Schütz Prize and the Prize for European Church Music.
 CD recordings from his extensive discography have received the German Record Critics’ Annual Award, the Grand Prix du Disque, Gramophone Classical Music Award, Diapason d’Or and Opus Klassik.

-Hans-Christoph Rademann is Professor of Choral Conducting at the Musikhochschule Carl Maria von Weber in Dresden.
-He is also Artistic Director of the Erzgebirge Music Festival, an ambassador for the Ore Mountains region and patron of the Christian Hospice Service Dresden.
+Hans-Christoph Rademann was appointed Professor of Choral Conducting at the Hochschule für Musik Carl Maria von Weber in Dresden in 2000.
+He is also Artistic Director of the Erzgebirge Music Festival, an ambassador for the Ore Mountains region and patron of the Christlicher Hospizdienst Dresden (Christian Hospice Service Dresden).